hashicorp/nomad/website/source/docs/drivers/docker.html.md

    network mode is not supported right now and is reported as an invalid option.

-* `privileged` - (optional) Privileged mode gives the container full access to the host.
+* `privileged` - (Optional) Privileged mode gives the container full access to the host.
 Valid options are `"true"` and `"false"` (defaults to `"false"`).
    Tasks with `privileged` set can only run on Nomad Agents with `docker.privileged.enabled = "true"`.

-* `dns-servers` - (optional) A comma separated list of DNS servers for the container to use (e.g. "8.8.8.8,8.8.4.4"). *Docker API v1.10 and above only*
+* `dns-servers` - (Optional) A comma separated list of DNS servers for the container to use (e.g. "8.8.8.8,8.8.4.4"). *Docker API v1.10 and above only*

-* `search-domains` - (optional) A comma separated list of DNS search domains for the container to use.
+* `search-domains` - (Optional) A comma separated list of DNS search domains for the container to use.

+* `labels` - (Optional) A key/value map of labels to set to the containers on start.

 **Authentication**
 Registry authentication can be set per task with the following authentication parameters.
 These options can provide access to private repositories that utilize the docker remote api (e.g. dockerhub, quay.io)
-    - `auth.username` - (optional) The account username
+    - `auth.username` - (Optional) The account username
-    - `auth.password` - (optional) The account password
+    - `auth.password` - (Optional) The account password
-    - `auth.email` - (optional) The account email
+    - `auth.email` - (Optional) The account email
-    - `auth.server-address` - (optional) The server domain/ip without the protocol
+    - `auth.server-address` - (Optional) The server domain/ip without the protocol

 ### Port Mapping